valderman/ctagsymbols/README.md

 For your convenience, the `Regenerate CTags` command, accessible from the VSCode command palette, does exactly this.
 (This feature requires `ctags` to be installed on your system.)

-It is highly recommended to use an extension such as [Run On Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) to regenerate your tags whenever you make changes to your source.
+You can also let this extension regenerate your tags files automatically whenever you save a source file.
+This will regenerate the tags file for the workspace in which the saved file resides.

+This feature is disabled by default due to performance concerns with huge code bases.
+It's recommended that you enable this feature on a per-workspace basis, rather than for all your projects.

 ## Extension Settings